Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands: Computational results

 \subsection{Comparison with state-of-the-art algorithms}

-In this section, we compare our DL-shaped algorithm with two integer L-shaped algorithms from the literature (LSG18, presented in \citet{louveaux2018exact} and HS25, presented in \citet{hoogendoorn2025evaluation}), and a BP\&C algorithm (FHM20, presented in \citet{florio2020new}).
-The results we report for each existing method are taken from the corresponding paper.
-Note that an improved BP\&C algorithm was proposed in \citet{florio2023recent}, but we report results from \citet{florio2020new} since the experiments therein are more extensive.
-The conclusions we draw from our comparisons with FHM20 regarding the performance profile of BP\&C methods also apply to the improved algorithm.
+In this section, we compare our DL-shaped algorithm with two integer L-shaped algorithms from the literature (LSG18, presented in \cite{louveaux2018exact} and HS25, presented in \cite{hoogendoorn2025evaluation}), and two BP\&C algorithms (FHM20, presented in \cite{florio2020new}, and FGHMV23, presented in \cite{florio2023recent}).
+The results we report for each existing method are taken from the corresponding papers.
+Tables~\ref{tab:louveaux} and~\ref{tab:CVRP} present results for the instances of \cite{louveaux2018exact} and the CVRPLIB instances under the four variants defined in Section~\ref{subsec:VRPSDform}.
+Results from the literature are reported for the variants considered in each prior work.